cyberkni/FolgertechManuals/2020i3/README.md

 ![Insert nut](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-013-057.png)

 3\.
 Attach the (1) 2.6 Motor to the (1) 3D Printed: Right Side using (3) M3x20MM Bolts.
-Note you want the motor wire connectors to be facing up so using the picture as a reference it would be facing the upper left.
+Note: *Some have experienced the motor being loose in the 3D printed frame with the M3x20MM Bolts, consider using shorter screws if this happens, but most importantly don't strip the motor.* Also, you want the motor wire connectors to be facing up so using the picture as a reference it would be facing the upper left.

 ![Attach motor](https://raw.githubusercontent.com/cyberkni/FolgertechManuals/master/2020i3/images/-014-058.png)